KrisKamweru/bbs-auto-bot/README.md

    - search command prompt
    - click it to open a new window
 5. Navigate to where the bot files are located
-   - type 'cd ' (including the space, excluding the quotes)
+   - type `cd ` (including the space)
    - right click to paste the text we copied earlier
    - press enter
-6. In the folder where the files are, open the file ticketLimit.txt and change the number to however many tickets you want the bot to spend
+6. In the folder where the files are, open the file `ticketLimit.txt` and change the number to however many tickets you want the bot to spend
 7. Open your emulator, and open the bleach brave souls application
-8. In the command prompt window, type 'python farmbot.py' (excluding quotes) and press enter to run the bot
+8. In the command prompt window, type `python farmbot.py` and press enter to run the bot

 That's it!
 Once you have it running, it'll run in the background and do all it needs to do.
 For subsequent runs you will only need to start at step 3.